awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-limits.md

 ## UltraWarm Storage Limits<a name="limits-ultrawarm"></a>

 The following table lists the UltraWarm instance types and the maximum amount of storage that each type can use\.
-For more information about UltraWarm, see [UltraWarm Storage for Amazon Elasticsearch Service \(Preview\)](ultrawarm.md)\.
+For more information about UltraWarm, see [UltraWarm for Amazon Elasticsearch Service \(Preview\)](ultrawarm.md)\.

 ****